hyperledger/fabric/docs/source/chaincode4ade.rst

 In the following sections, we will explore chaincode through the eyes of an application developer.
 We'll present a simple chaincode sample application and walk through the purpose of each method in the Chaincode Shim API.
+If you are a network operator who is deploying a chaincode to running network, visit the :doc:`deploy_chaincode` tutorial and the :doc:`chaincode_lifecycle` concept topic.

 Chaincode API
 -------------